Malek74/Pack-N-Quack/README.md

 ### 👥 Special Thanks

 - **Our Project Manager**
-  A big thank you to Hadwa who contributed their time and expertise to guide us with Pack N Quack.
+  A big thank you to our beloved PM Hadwa Hassan Pasha  who contributed not only with her time but also her expertise to guide us with Pack N Quack.

 - **Our Contributors**
   A big thank you to all the developers, designers, and testers who contributed their time and expertise to make Pack N Quack a reality.